56 Notable alumni of

 -

-Jesse Claiborne Neely was an American football player and a baseball and football coach.
+Jesse Claiborne Neely was an American football player, a baseball and football coach.
 He was head football coach at Southwestern University (now Rhodes College) from 1924 to 1927, at Clemson University from 1931 to 1939 and at Rice University from 1940 to 1966, compiling a career college football record of 207–176–19.
 He was inducted into the College Football Hall of Fame as a coach in 1971.

 -